PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 Using the Copy Content tool is particularly recommended for:

-- Tests: most question types and question banks copy well.
+- **Tests**: most question types and question banks copy well.
-- Journals: copies with Journal prompt.
+- **Journals**: copies with the Journal prompt.
-- Rubrics: note, no-points rubrics are not (yet) available in Ultra
+- **Rubrics**: note, no-points rubrics are not (yet) available in Ultra

 After copying, check that the content is as you expected and address any issues.
-Copied content is also hidden from students by default, so you will need to [make it visible](https://vle-support.york.ac.uk/ultra/content-visibility).
+Copied content is also hidden from students by default, so you will need to [make this content visible](https://vle-support.york.ac.uk/ultra/content-visibility).